It seems as though Muslims experience hate crimes more and more.

 What Does Allah Say?

 The Qur’an is filled with verses encouraging us to treat people with honour and respect, even if they are non-Muslim.

 “There is no compulsion in religion; true guidance has become distinct from error, so whoever rejects false gods and believes in God has grasped the firmest handhold, one that will never break.
 God is all hearing and all knowing.”
 (Al-Baqarah 2:256)

 You can’t force someone to be Muslim any more than you can force someone to wear hijab or fast during Ramadan.

-All good deeds must be done with the correct intention, but if we are trying to force someone into it, their intention is invalid.
+All good deeds must be done with the correct intention, but if we are trying to force someone into them, their intention is invalid.
 So, what’s the point?
 Advise them, sure, but leave them to accept the advice on their own.

 “We have honored the children of Adam and carried them by land and sea; We have provided good sustenance for them and favored them specially above many of those We have created.”
 (Al-Israa’ 17:70)

 The children of Adam are honoured.
 Not the children of Muhammad SAW, Jesus (AS), or Moses AS, but Adam (AS).
 The very first man.

 “…And if they argue with you, say, ‘God is well aware of what you are doing.’
 On the Day of Resurrection, God will judge between you regarding your differences.”
 (Al-Hajj 22:68-69)